NapsterInBlue/MoviesMetricsMusings/content/articles/2020-09-09 weak as far as weeks go pt2.md

 <br></br>
 <center>{% img {static}/images/yang_gang/4_caucus/reasons_unclear.jpg %}</center>
+<center>9:34 means we'd been here 3 1/2 hours at this point.</center>
 <br></br>

 By the time the other candidates came out and started declaring victory, the suits were nowhere to be seen.
-We sat around, refreshing the results on the IDP site to no avail.
+We sat around, refreshing the results on the Iowa Democratic Party (IDP) site to no avail.
 The folks that had left to be precinct captains found their way back and left again.
 When we got off a brief call with the IDP and learned the data wouldn't be out until tomorrow, it was the thrown towel the stragglers had been waiting for.
 Most everybody packed up and went to the bar.

 On the other hand, the State Director stuck around with us until about two or so, helping to shape a narrative from the data we *did* have.